This post is written by Tricia Firmaniuk, my Senior Colour Designer who lives in Edmonton:

 A beautiful landscape is more than hardscaping

-Stone walls, planters and walkways are all fine, but you need someone who knows how to use plants themselves in an effective, architectural way.
-Trees shrubs and perennials are what give your yard life, structure and interest throughout the seasons.
+Stone walls, planters, and walkways are all fine, but you need someone who knows how to use plants themselves in an effective, architectural way.
+Trees shrubs and perennials are what give your yard life, structure, and interest throughout the seasons.

-So just like you can’t expect paint to do all the heavy lifting, don’t look only to the facade and hardscape of your house to provide curb appeal.
+So just like you can’t expect the paint to do all the heavy lifting, don’t look only to the facade and hardscape of your house to provide curb appeal.
 A beautiful garden is the styling and decor of your exterior, the house itself can really just be a backdrop.